irff/irfan3/_page/learning.md

 ### 10. History
 * Sapiens: A Brief History of Humankind, Yuval Noah Harari
+* Guns, Germs, and Steel, by Jared Diamond

 &#8227; = I'm currently learning the item <br />
 &dagger; = I have completed the item